 The School aims to create an ethos of good behaviour where pupils treat one another and the school staff with respect because they know that this is the right way to behave.
-That culture extends beyond the classroom to the corridors, the dining hall, the playground, and beyond the school gates including travel to and from school.
-Values of respect for staff and other pupils, an understanding of the value of education, and a clear understanding of how our actions affect others permeate the whole of the School's environment and are reinforced by staff and older pupils who set a good example to the rest.
+That culture extends beyond the classroom to the corridors, the dining hall, the playground, and beyond the school gates .Values of respect for staff and other pupils, Our 5 Ps, an understanding of the value of education, and a clear understanding of how our actions affect others permeate the whole of the School's environment and are reinforced by staff and older pupils who set a good example to the rest.